 This can compare single frames or entire trajectories (or even mix the two!)
-While this can be directly instantiated by the user, the more common way to make this object is by using the - operator, i.e., $diff = map_1 - map_2$.
+While this can be directly instantiated by the user, the more common way to make this object is by using the - operator, i.e., diff = map_1 - map_2.

-init(positive, negative)
+init (positive, negative)

-(positive, negative) contact_map(args, kwargs) from_dict(dct) Create object from dict. from_file(filename) Load this object from a given file from_json(json_string) Create object from JSON string most_common_atoms_for_contact(contact_pair) Most common atom contacts for a given residue contact pair most_common_atoms_for_residue(residue) Most common atom contact pairs for contacts with the given residue save_to_file(filename[, mode]) Save this object to the given file. to_dict() Convert object to a dict. to_json() JSON-serialized version of this object.
+init(positive, negative) Initialize self. contact_map(args, kwargs) Returns atom and residue contact maps for the given frame. from_dict(dct) Create object from dict. from_file(filename) Load this object from a given file from_json(json_string) Create object from JSON string most_common_atoms_for_contact(contact_r pailyJost common atom contacts for a given residue con- tact pair most_common_atoms_for_residue(residue) Most common atom contact pairs for contacts with the given residue save_to_file(filename[, mode]) Save this object to the given file. to_dict() Convert object to a dict. to_json() JSON-serialized version of this object.